leancamp/organisers-guide/Organisers Guide.md

 Thanks for volunteering to organise Leancamp!

-We have a long-term view of supporting an internationally-connected, inter-disciplinary, inclusive community-centred around startups.
 Leancamp is for the startup community, by the startup community.

+There are 3 I's to keep in mind:

+- Internationally-connected
+- Interdisciplinary
+- Inclusive

+If you're leading a Leancamp, it's really more about curating and convening than organising.
+We're going to bring together the *right* people to create a new environment that will make a contribution the global startup community.

 This means we make sure organisers have an as easy, stress-free time as possible – and can focus only on the needs of the community.

-So, Leancamp is radically different from most startup events.
-We’ve removed things like up-front payments, the need to get sponsors, and the need to build a big team.
+So, Leancamp is radically different from most startup events. **We’ve removed things like up-front payments, the need to get sponsors, and the need to build a big team.**

+**Important:** This guide is the culmination of a lot of diverse experience running Leancamp.
+If you've run other events before, a lot of the Leancamp Way won't be the same as what you're used to.
+Those that follow the guide tend to find Leancamp is less work and more value than other events.
+Those that don't usually create more work for themselves and others.

 The Quickstart will get you rolling, and you'll be able to learn as you go.
 As you do, you'll understand how the way we do things is going to save you a ton of time, and how you’ll be powerful catalyst in your startup community.

+The first thing you need is to get in touch with Sal.
+He'll be your advisor.

-# Quickstart
+# Quickstart (and overview)

 Here's a general idea of how things work overall.
-Your Advisor will help you learn the Leancamp Way as you go.
+Sal will help you learn the Leancamp Way as you go.

 The first thing is to seek the easy path:
-1. Get a Leancamp Leader to help you.
-You can find them at a Leancamp, or ask Sal to make some intros.
+1. Get in touch with previous Leancamp Leaders to help you.
+You'll find them on our Slack channel, and Sal can make intros if you'd like.
 2. Contact local conferences to open partnership discussions.
 The basic idea is that conferences benefit from including Leancamp under their umbrella.
 They get:
 * a much stronger sense of community at their conference, because Leancamp runs first and sparks a lot of relationships between conference attendees.
 * stronger grassroots startup credibility, since Leancamp is a startup-friendly price and attracts well-respected founders and experts
 * access to a better set of speakers, since strong founders are often motivated to come to Leancamp more than more formal conferences

+We've had some serious successes here, starting with TNW conference, and most recently powering the 700-person Pirate Camp in Cologne!

 If the partnership route doesn't work out, here's plan B:

 1. Get 2-3 local organisers involved.
 Ideally, someone who's seen an open space before.
 You don't need a bigger team, yet.
-2. Start building the email list at http://www.wantworkshop.com/workshops/leancamp for your city.
+2. Start building the email list at http://leancamp.co for your city.
 This is very important, as it'll make our lives much easier once the venue is confirmed and we need to sell the first tickets.
+We can create a special link for you that defaults to your city name.
+(It's a standard Mailchimp form.)
-3. Before moving on to the next steps, get Advisor on your team.
-Ask any Leancamp Leader or prior organiser if you know one.
-If not, ask Sal and he'll intro you.
+3. Before moving on to the next steps, you need Sal and another experienced Leancamp Leader on your team as advisors.
 Your  Advisor's job is to provide continuity, so your Leancamp experience is consistent with other cities.
-They'll do this by being part of your core organisers team, included in your communication and meetings, your connection to the Leancamp Leaders group.
+You'll talk to them on a regular schedule.
-4. Sit down with your Advisor for 20 minutes to plan a quick budget, and show you the budget of previous events.
+4. Sit down with your Advisors to walk you through the budget of previous events.
+Then make your budget together.
+This takes around 30-40 minutes.

 Get an idea of necessary ticket prices and volumes to break even.
 You’ll plan out 2 more budgets, the "relax" point where we'll no longer need to hustle to sell tickets, and the maximim size, when we can add a lot of extras to make a better event.

 5. Find a venue.
 Make requests to all possible Venue Partners at once.
+(We'll cover strategies and email templates later.)
 6. Start reaching out to invite local community leaders to be Leancamp Ambassadors.
-7. Once a date is set, announce the event and release Earlyvangelist tickets.
+7. Once a date is set, announce the event and release Fast Mover tickets.
-8. Get the conversations going about topics.
+8. Start the Countdown Automation for your city in Mailchimp.
+This will get the conversations going about topics.
 Setup your event as a category at leancamp.uservoice.com and encourage speakers and ambassadors to suggest sessions there.
+9. One month before the event, we assess our break-even position and make a *go or no go* decision.
+If it's no go, we announce a postponement and refund everyone.
-9. After Earlyvangelist tickets are sold, we look at who's attending and consider balancing the event out.
+10. After Fast Mover tickets are sold, we look at who's attending and consider balancing the event out.

+*Balance* is really important to make a good Leancamp.

 If there's one group that is particularly strong, we don't want them to overwhelm the event, so we release tickets access codes for discount tickets to underrepresented communities with the help of our Ambassadors.

+11. The event itself is quite easy to run.
+You'll need a team of 6 volunteers, and can usually get them through a local university.
+There's be a bit of preparation the week before for catering, and the day before for the venue.
+All of that is easy - just follow the checklists.

 # What is Leancamp?

-Leancamp is an open, interactive, multi-track event – which connects Lean, Agile and Design-led practitioners.
-It’s a high-energy day focused on broad learning and knowledge transfer.
+Leancamp is an open, interactive, multi-track event – which connects people who *actually do* Lean to the *doers* in related areas of practice.
+It’s a high-energy day focused on broad learning and helping each other.

 Leancamp is a bustling conference, with tons of rooms and fast, 30-minute sessions on different topics.
+Sessions are usually a short talk followed by a discussion, but are often workshops or other interactive formats.

-Sessions can be talks, workshops, discussions, or other interactive formats.
-The difference is that the sessions are planned by the participants that day!
+The difference from a standard conference is that the sessions are planned by the participants that day!

 Everyone has the power over the agenda, to contribute their experience, and to interact with thought-leaders and experienced founders.
 Participants drive the topics based on their needs.